7 tips for using QR codes in your restaurant

 If you want to offer your guests more features (QR code payments for instance), you’ll need the expertise of a tech partner: the process is way more complex.

 You’ll need a solution you can trust and that will integrate easily to your Point Of Sale (POS) system, accept online payments and respect your diners’ privacy.

 We’ve kept all these things in mind while building and perfecting the sunday solution.
 Our end users love the experience so much that they order more food and leave more tips.
 If you’d like to try sunday, just reach out to us here.

-your customers can view the menu and pay the bill in 10 secs
+Your customers can view the menu and pay the bill in 10 seconds